 The development of web tracking technology made it possible to track the web browsing behavior of individual users.
 This resulted in the birth of behavioral targeting.

-Behavioral targeting led to the use of personalized ads.
+Behavioral targeting led to the use of personalized ads and behavioural messaging platform to connect better with prospects.
 This was done by pairing user contact data with real-time info about the online behavioral data of individual users on websites and apps.

 This article will define behavioral targeting, discuss its benefits, and explain how it works.